JetBrains/guide/site/django/tutorials/django-aws/setup-vpc-and-rds/index.md

 To work with AWS VPC you need to have basic networking knowledge.
 For reference, you can watch this video : [AWS Networking fundamentals](https://www.youtube.com/watch?v=hiKPPy584Mg)

 _Amazon RDS_ also known as _Relational Database Service_ is a distributed relational database service provided by Amazon Web Services.
 It is a web service running "in the cloud" designed to simplify the setup, operation, and scaling of a relational database for use in applications.
-It provides cost-efficient and resizable capacity while automating time -consuming administration tasks such as: hardware provisioning, database setup, patching and backups.
+It provides cost-efficient and resizable capacity while automating time-consuming administration tasks such as: hardware provisioning, database setup, patching and backups.
 As of today the currently supported database engines are : MySQL, Oracle, Postgres, SQLServer, MariaDB and Amazon Aurora.

 For reference, follow this link : [aws.amazon.com/rds](https://aws.amazon.com/rds/)